The Evolution of Money: the Past, Present, and the Future (Part 1)

 The Lydian Stater coin was a unique form of currency for many reasons.

-2. It stored value: Perhaps the most important characteristic of money is that it must be able to store value.
+2. It stores value: Perhaps the most important characteristic of money is its ability to store value.
 When you have a certain amount of money in your pocket, you should go to bed and wake up in the morning with the value of the money still the same.
 This is one feature that the Lydian Stater had that most other currencies in use at that time did not.
 With this coin, holding money became the most effective way to store value.

 3. It was a unit of account: Commerce boomed in Lydia with the introduction of the Stater coin for one simple reason: the coin was a yardstick with which economic transactions were measured.
-Merchants from all over could come to Sardis with their commodities with full knowledge of what to expect in payment should they find a buyer.
-They also knew that they could buy other items with the coins they received and not have to worry about how to do the conversion math.
+Merchants from all over could come to Sardis with their commodities, fully aware of what to expect in payment should they find a buyer.
+They also knew they could buy other items with the coins they received without having to worry about the conversion math.

 4. It was a portable medium of exchange: As the Stater coin became popular, its demand within the Lydian empire and outside grew.
 In modern terms, the coin became more valuable because it was scarce.
-For money to be useful, it must be easy to carry and must be widely accepted within and outside a jurisdiction.
-The Lydian Stater is considered the first real money in human history because it had these features.
+For money to be useful, it must be easy to carry and widely accepted.
+This acceptance must extend both within and outside a jurisdiction.
+The Lydian Stater is considered the first real money in human history because of its features.

-5. The Stater bridged representative and fiat money: Representative money is essentially a token or a certificate that can be exchanged for an underlying commodity.
-For instance, in Europe, merchants stored their gold or silver money in a vault with a third-party and instead paid with a certificate that showed how much they transferred in a transaction.
-Fiat money, on the other hand, does not represent an asset and has no intrinsic value.
-The Lydian Stater was a genius invention because it bore both the properties of a representative currency used in Europe and Asia at that time and the fiat feature that arose from it being declared a legal tender by a governing authority.
+5. The Stater bridged the gap between representative and fiat money: Representative money is essentially a token or certificate exchanged for an underlying commodity.
+For instance, in Europe, merchants stored their gold or silver money in a vault with a third party.
+Instead, they paid with a certificate showing the amount transferred in a transaction.
+Fiat money, however, does not represent an asset and has no intrinsic value.
+The Lydian Stater was a brilliant invention because it possessed the properties of a representative currency used in Europe and Asia at the time.
+Additionally, it had the fiat feature that arose from it being declared a legal tender by a governing authority.

 The emergence of modern money

-Functional and revolutionary as it was, the Lydian Stater had its drawbacks, but it was a starting point for the money we use today.
-The Stater was limited indivisibility, meaning that while its value accrued due to scarcity, it was difficult to carry out large transactions because one had to carry a large amount of oval-shaped coins that had to be counted and even weighed to ascertain the value.
-It was also around this time that the first money counterfeiters came into business – minting the easy to replicate coins and passing them off as genuine electrum coins.
+Functional and revolutionary as it was, the Lydian Stater had its drawbacks.
+However, it was a starting point for the money we use today.
+The Stater was limited in divisibility, meaning its value accrued due to scarcity, but large transactions were difficult.
+One had to carry many oval-shaped coins that needed counting and even weighing to ascertain value.
+Around this time, the first money counterfeiters came into business.
+They minted easy-to-replicate coins and passed them off as genuine electrum.

-In this series of articles, we will dig deep to understand why this is, and what properties newer money brought about that changed the course of history – commerce, way of life, globalization, and even governance and power.
-We will also discover why the first middlemen were necessary for commerce to grow beyond the extent that the coins allowed, and why banks appeared and never left.
+In this series of articles, we will dig deep to understand why this is.
+We will explore which properties of newer money changed the course of history.
+This includes commerce, way of life, globalization, and governance and power.
+We will also discover why the first middlemen needed commerce to grow beyond what coins alone could allow.
+We will see why banks appeared and have never left.

 Disclaimer